 Erica Rodarte L’22

-Erica grew up in the El Paso-Ciudad Juarez border region and she came to Penn Law to pursue a career where she can provide legal assistance to immigrant families and homeless individuals.
+Erica grew up in the El Paso-Ciudad Juarez border region and she came to Penn Carey Law to pursue a career where she can provide legal assistance to immigrant families and homeless individuals.
 She is also intent on pursuing opportunities where she can serve the families of feminicide victims as perpetrators continue to face impunity.

-Prior to Penn Law, Erica worked for a statewide senatorial campaign and a housing authority, where she explored her interests in elections and direct client assistance to tenants.
+Prior to Penn Carey Law, Erica worked for a statewide senatorial campaign and a housing authority, where she explored her interests in elections and direct client assistance to tenants.

-During her 1L summer, Erica interned with Judge Wendy Beetlestone (EDPA) where she conducted legal research on pharmaceutical litigation.
+During her 1L summer, Erica interned with the Honorable Wendy Beetlestone (EDPA) where she conducted legal research on pharmaceutical litigation.
 Erica also had the opportunity to intern with Al Otro Lado, assisting clients currently awaiting their asylum claims at the Mexico border, researching transnational organizations to grow Al Otro Lado’s partnerships, and leading a team of volunteers in drafting a comment to a proposed federal regulation that further seeks to restrict asylum by using public health as a pretext.